Yousuf28/xpt/README.md

 ![delete](documents/delete.jpg)

 ### Download
-After editing, table can be downloaded as xpt file.
+After editing, table can be downloaded as xpt file or csv file.